Hi there!

 Carmen lived in many towns a Navy brat calls home: from Maine to California, Texas to Washington DC, and, as is expected of military families, moved every 2½ years.
 Carmen has two brothers.
 One is a General Manager at HEB in Corpus and the other works for USAA in San Antonio.

-Carmen’s biological father was a singer and musician, singing in Mexican trios and with his talented brothers.
+Carmen’s biological father was a singer and musician, singing in Mexican trios with his talented brothers.
 Through him, she is related to the martyred Jesuit priest Miguel Pro from Mexico, also known as Blessed Miguel Pro, Father Pro or Padre Pro.
 He was executed in 1927 and beatified in 1988 by Pope John Paul II in Rome.